 Special Petition Programs

-If you are petitioning to attend a program not currently included in the approved list, you must consult with the Office of International Programs to determine pre-approval.
+If you are petitioning to attend a program not currently included in the approved list, you must consult with the Center for Global Engagement to determine pre-approval.
 The Study Abroad Advisor can assist you with this discussion and prepare you for this process.

 Special Cases: tuition waivers, tuition exchange or special discounts

 In accordance with University policy, students who are attending Duquesne University with tuition waivers (Duquesne employees and members of their families), tuition exchanges (through the Commission on Independent Colleges , the Tuition Exchange, or similar organizations), or discounts must pay the costs of their selected program of study abroad, including tuition and airfare.

 Students will be billed for regular Duquesne University tuition.
 If a student studies with an outside approved program their Duquesne University tuition will be adjusted to reflect the exact tuition cost of the external program.
 Since tuition remission and tuition exchange will not apply during the semester or summer abroad, the student may want to consider applying for other types of scholarships and financial aid.
 Contact the Office of Financial Aid for assistance.

 NOTE: Duquesne University’s Duquesne in Rome program in the fall and spring semesters is an exception to the above and honor all tuition waivers, scholarships and discounts.
 This does not include special summer programming.

 If a student cancels participation in a program after committing to study abroad, Duquesne will bill the student’s account for any nonrefundable payments that Duquesne has made or is obligated to make for the student’s study abroad program.